 Be a Movement Expert.
 Physical therapists are highly educated experts in the movement and function of the human body.
 The goal of a physical therapist is to promote the patient's ability to move, reduce pain, restore function, and prevent disability.
 Physical therapy is an essential element of patient care.
 Therapeutic exercise and functional training are the cornerstones of physical therapist treatment.
 Depending on the particular needs of a patient, physical therapists may "mobilize" a joint or massage a muscle to promote proper movement and function.
 Physical therapists may use other techniques such as electrotherapy, ultrasound (high-frequency waves that produce heat), hot packs, and ice in addition to other treatments when appropriate.

 Enjoy Job Security.
 For Americans looking for a rewarding career in a struggling job market and down economy, a career in physical therapy could be the perfect answer.
 The soaring demand for physical therapists can be attributed to the aging American population, particularly baby boomers who are more vulnerable to chronic and debilitating conditions that require physical therapist services.
-According to the Bureau of Labor Statistics, the demand for physical therapists is expected to spike upward by an astonishing 30% between 2008 and 2018—a much quicker rate than average.
-Currently, there are approximately 185,500 licensed physical therapists in the United States, and that number is expected to jump to 241,700 over the next 10 years.
+According to the Bureau of Labor Statistics, the demand for physical therapists is expected to spike upward by an astonishing 34% between 2014 and 2024—a much quicker rate than average.
+Currently, there are approximately 210,900 licensed physical therapists in the United States, and that number is expected to jump to 282,700 by 2024.

 Love Your Job.
 Helping people to attain or regain the ability to walk and carry out daily life can lead to a great feeling of personal satisfaction.
 Physical therapists report one of the highest job-satisfaction levels in the country!
-So says a recent National Opinion Research Center survey, which was chronicled in an April 17, 2007, article of the Chicago Tribune.
+Forbes ranked physical therapists as having 1 of "The Ten Happiest Jobs," according to articles published in 2013 and 2011.
+CNNMoney.com gave physical therapists a grade of “A” in Personal Satisfaction in 2012, as well as in its “Benefit to Society” categories.
+A National Opinion Research Center survey, which was chronicled in an April 17, 2007, article of the Chicago Tribune.
 With more than three-quarters of physical therapists polled reporting to be "very satisfied" with their occupations, PTs were second only to clergy, and were the only health care professionals in the top 5.